zazakia/GLMflutter/supabase/CLI_TROUBLESHOOTING.md

 ### 3. Steps to Make CLI Migration Work

+**Important:** Complete Phase 1 first by running `setup_cli.bat` before proceeding with these steps.

 #### Step 1: Update the Supabase CLI
 ```bash
 supabase update
 ```
+*This is handled by setup_cli.bat*

 #### Step 2: Login to Supabase
 ```bash
 supabase login
 ```
+*This is handled by setup_cli.bat - use verify_auth.bat to confirm*

 #### Step 3: Link to Your Project
 ```bash
 supabase link --project-ref tzmpwqiaqalrdwdslmkx
 ```
+*Ensure config.toml exists and contains the project ref*

 #### Step 4: Check Status
 ```bash
 supabase status
 ```
+*Verify successful connection before proceeding*

 #### Step 5: Push Migrations
 ```bash
 supabase db push
 ```
+*Execute migration to remote database*

 ### 4. Alternative: Use a Different Region